swiss-territorial-data-lab/proj-dolines/README.md

 ### DEM

-All the methods were tested and optimized with the [Swiss DEM](https://www.swisstopo.admin.ch/en/height-model-swissalti3d).
-The tiles necessary to cover the areas of interest are downloaded and merged with the following command:
+All the methods were tested and optimized with the Swiss DEM, [swissALTI3D](https://www.swisstopo.admin.ch/en/height-model-swissalti3d).
+The tiles necessary to cover the areas of interest were downloaded and merged with the following command:

 ```
 python scripts/download_tiles.py config/<config file>